 When you're on Amazon, you can accomplish in a few clicks what it might take hours, days or weeks to find elsewhere.
 But its convenience comes at a high cost.
-Amazon workers continue to struggle, as does the planet, while the company continues to enrich CEO Jeff Bezos, already the richest man in the world.
+Amazon continues to struggle with worker rights, clean energy, and a market monopoly that harms small businesses.

 Green America launched our “Build a Cleaner Cloud” campaign in 2014 to pressure Amazon to use clean energy to power its servers for Amazon Web Services (AWS), a major branch of its business.
 In 2018, we amended our campaign to call it “Build a Cleaner and Fairer Cloud” as we push Amazon to treat its workers with dignity and pay them fairly.